-Shine joined the herd October 1, 2016 from Riverside, CA. He was just 6 months old when we started training him.
-A positive foundation of groundwork included a thorough "sacking out" to help him understand he was safe whether he felt like it or not.
+Shine joined the herd on October 1, 2016.
+He was just 6 months old when we started training him.

 Another horse from the race track, Charmer joined us at 5 years old.
 He is a Thoroughbred.
 We experienced additional challenges because he was a few years older and more "set in his ways."
 After training with us for 6 years, he moved on and last we heard was being enjoyed as an easygoing trail horse.